koalalorenzo/blog/content/posts/202210-10-years-diary/index.md

 <!-- more -->

+{{< image src="locations.feature.webp">}}

-The main reason why I started writing a diary is that I wanted to avoid that cognitive bias.
+The main reason why I started writing a diary is that I wanted to **avoid that cognitive bias** and try to have a more objective memory for my future self.
 I also wanted to learn more from myself and discover how I process emotions and time.
-When I was 16 I noticed how easy it was for some people to forget some bad experiences with other people.Sure, people can change... but I want to say how it is important to remember and evaluate a bigger picture.
+Before starting writing the diary I noticed that a single bad experience can change our prospective over 100 different positive experiences.
+Out of 100 packages being delivered perfectly, that single package that is broken will make us complain to the post office!
+The same is valid for people, and time has an effect to it.

 I always thought that time is like one of these old movies on highly flammable tape.
-One of those like in [Cinema Paradiso](https://en.wikipedia.org/wiki/Cinema_Paradiso), and we are the little Toto super curious to see how the story goes.
+One of those like in [Cinema Paradiso](https://en.wikipedia.org/wiki/Cinema_Paradiso), and we are the young Totó (Salvatore) super curious to see how the story goes.

-We can always cut the tape and re-arrange it, give some editing.
+Because it is our own film, we can always cut the tape and re-arrange it, give some editing.
 We delete scenes that we don't want in our final cut.
 Hell yeah, we do even some CGI if we like it better than what the lenses captured!

 But that is precisely the issue: Time flows fast, and I noticed how my brain can re-arrange it to make me feel better about anything, even if that is not the